Afghanistan Projects

 In the United States, the Peter M. Goodrich Memorial Foundation supports a number of male and female Afghan exchange students.

-The Foundation partially funds the food, fuel, and clothing needs of fifty orphans in Wardak and staff members charged with educating, nurturing and protecting these victims of conflict.
-Currently the Foundation is replacing a deep water well for the orphanage.
+The Foundation partially funds the food, fuel, and clothing needs of eighty orphans in Wardak and staff members charged with educating, nurturing and protecting these victims of conflict.
+The Foundation replaced a deep water well for the orphanage in early spring.
 Past donations purchased arable land in Baghlan to supply food and a flock of sheep to lay the groundwork for economic self sufficiency for the orphanage.
+Sadly, Saraj Wardak, the man responsible for the care of the orphans and operation of the schools in his village died in early August.
+What will become of the orphans and the schools is now uncertain.
+The Foundation will help as it can.

-WADAN will continue to advise the Foundation on the best way to support its Logar school and those villagers who were killed and injured in the July attack.
-It recently provided financial support for those families who lost children or were made destitute as a result of a 2009 July bombing.
+WADAN will continue to advise the Foundation on the best way to support its Logar school and those villagers who were killed and injured in the July 2009 attack.
+In January 2010 it provided financial support for those families who lost children or were made destitute as a result of the July bombing.
+Last summer at the school it constructed a sidewalk, filled a depression which was a habitat for malaria-breeding mosquitoes and installed barbed wire on the top of the security wall.

-The Foundation is serving as a conduit for funds for one of its Afghan exchange student who is raising funds to supply tricycles to disabled victims of landmine or bombing attacks.
+The Foundation served as a conduit for funds for one of its Afghan exchange student who purchased 20 tricycles for disabled victims of landmine or bombing attacks.
+The project was funded primarily by a Davis Foundation Grant.

 In both Afghanistan and the United States, our hope is to contribute to a new generation of citizens and leaders capable of devising solutions to complex problems.